 Jura, formerly known as Proprietary Industries Inc., has its origin as a merchant bank with investments in a variety of industries, including real estate, mining, manufacturing and automotive.
 During 2005, most of the Corporation's assets were converted to cash or near cash.
 The Corporation evaluated investment proposals and investigated various strategic plans.
 In June 2006, the Corporation acquired FHL and the Corporation changed its name to Jura Energy Corporation.
-On July 11, 2012, the Corporation completed a reverse takeover transaction with Spud, at which time Shahid Hameed and Nadeem Farooq were appointed President and Chief Financial Officer of the Corporation, respectively.
-Effective October 31, 2014, Shahid Hameed was appointed as Interim Chief Executive Officer of Jura effective September 1, 2017, and Nadeem Farooq was appointed as the Interim Chief Executive Officer of the Corporation.
+On July 11, 2012, the Corporation completed a reverse takeover transaction with Spud.
+Effective September 1, 2017, Nadeem Farooq was appointed as the Interim Chief Executive Officer and director of Jura and Arif Siddiq was appointed as the Interim Chief Financial Officer of the Corporation.